 Gulf sturgeon and critical habitat: There is critical habitat for Gulf sturgeon (Unit 11) along the Gulf of Mexico side of Topsail Hill Preserve State Park.
 All in-water work would be in Campbell Lake which is not hydrologically connected to the Gulf of Mexico where there is critical habitat and where sturgeon could be present.
 Additionally, there are no improvements proposed directly adjacent to the Gulf of Mexico waters.
-Potential impacts to the Gulf sturgeon include elevated noise levels and the presence of suspended sediments in the water column due to construction related activities.
-However, it is unlikely that any improvements would impact Gulf sturgeon or their critical habitat.
-Based on the distribution of Gulf sturgeon and critical habitat, this project is likely to have no effect on the species or critical habitat.
+Based on the distribution of Gulf sturgeon and critical habitat, this project will not affect the species or critical habitat.

 Choctawhatchee beach mouse and critical habitat: There is critical habitat for the Choctawhatchee beach mouse (Unit 2) at the site and the beach mouse is known to inhabit the site.
-Due to the location of the critical habitat in most of the southern part of the park along the Gulf of Mexico, with most of the proposed improvements being proposed for previously disturbed sites and locations on the northern half of the park, it is not likely that the beach mouse would be present in the action area.
+Due to the location of the critical habitat in most of the southern part of the park along the Gulf of Mexico, with most of the improvements being proposed for previously disturbed sites and locations on the northern half of the park, it is not likely that the beach mouse would be present in the action area.
 This species is highly mobile and is likely to leave the area during construction.
 However, if any of these mice are encountered onsite in the action areas, construction would be halted and USFWS would be contacted.
 Topsail Hill has a relatively stable population of beach mice, so final design would be developed to avoid critical habitats and beach mouse impacts.
 The final design will take into consideration the critical habitat and species distribution of this mouse.
 For example, construction methods will be top down, with a minimum of a three foot height above the dunes.
 If the boardwalk, tram pavilion, restroom, or bike share station are constructed through or adjacent to this critical habitat, construction activities would likely cause adverse impacts to the beach mouse habitat.
 Impacts could result from construction activities and increased visitation from noise, erosion, and damaged dunes and vegetation.
 The proposed improvements would avoid direct and indirect impacts to critical habitat, where feasible.
 As such, this project would not have any long-term indirect or direct adverse impacts on beach mouse critical habitat.

-Piping plover: The piping plover does occur at this site and use specific areas for resting and foraging.
+Piping plover: The piping plover does occur at this site and uses specific areas for resting and foraging.
 There is suitable habitat present on the park for this species along the shoreline and in the dunes.
 If construction occurs during the summer months (approximately May to August), the species is not generally present along the Gulf coast.
 However, construction may need to occur in other months which could generate construction noise and disturbance to resting and foraging birds, should they be present on the site.
 Thus, while this project may affect piping plover it is not likely to adversely affect this species.

 Wood stork: While this species could occur on the site, it is not known to occur on site.
 There are no known nest sites, but they could use the site for roosting and foraging.
 Construction activities could disrupt resting and foraging activities, but the birds would likely move to a different location if disturbed.
-Because this site has preferable habitat for the wood stork, the proposed improvements and activities at the site during construction could affect the species, but it is unlikely to adversely affect the species.
+Because this site has preferable habitat for the wood stork, the proposed improvements and activities at the site during construction could affect the species, but are is unlikely to adversely affect the species.